FC ST. PAULI

 Expected Ticket Availability

 If you're determined to see Hamburg's self-styled rebels in action then, as an international fan, your first move should be to drop St. Pauli's Fanladen an email and explain what you're after.
 Completely independent of club control, the Fanladen is probably German football's most respected fan-run organisation and is a vital point of contact for fans travelling from overseas.
 With any luck you'll receive that all-important ticket confirmation email and be heading to the Fanladen HQ in the Gegengerade to pick up your ticket.
-A small number of tickets for the South Stand terrace (Blocks A-B) also go on general sale through the club each home match - but you need to be QUICK !
-Tickets (limited to one per person) will disappear before your eyes if you're not sharpish so check availability at the online shop

-they run with ticketing partner Eventim as soon as they are put on sale.
+If tickets do go on general sale, they'll be limited to one per person and will disappear before your eyes if you're not sharpish so check availability at the online shop they run with ticketing partner Eventim as soon as they are put on sale.
 Unless it's a match however in the early stages of the DFB-Pokal or a Testspiel (friendly), don’t be surprised to find that you're out of luck.
+Tickets can't be ordered via email.

-Since 2018-19, there has been a club-approved secondary market accessible through the ticketing website but your chances of getting your hands on a ticket through this channel must be considered somewhere between slim and zero.
-You could give the club a ring (+40 (0) 180 997719) or send them an email (kartencenter@fcstpauli.com) and plead your case but although the folks who run it are very helpful and will listen sympathetically, any request for tickets is still likely to be met with the same regrettable reply -"Nein.
+Failing that, you could also give the club a ring or send them an email (kartencenter@fcstpauli.com) and plead your case but although the folks who run it are very helpful and will listen sympathetically, any request for tickets is still likely to be met with the same regrettable reply -"Nein.
 Ausverkauft.
-Es tut mir sehr leid"
+Es tut mir sehr leid".

 Your only option now would be to head to the ground and ask around for people who may have a ticket they'd be willing to sell you.
 And if, as expected, there aren't any spares to be had then at least it's only a short walk back to the bars of The Reeperbahn where you can drown your sorrows with a few pints of Astra and tell everyone your sad tale.